Page 22: - No Return Ticket - Just a Ride Report /w Pics - From the beginning

 Honduras Christmas story:

-Someone said “The adventure starts when things stop going as planned” Well the adventure has sure started for us.
-Well, we had all these grandiose plans for the holidays.
-We rode off to the Caribbean coast and planned to put our motorcycle and us on a ferry sailing to the island Roatan.
+"The adventure starts when things stop going as planned” Well the adventure has sure started.
+With all our grandiose plans for the holidays, we ride off to the Caribbean coast looking to put us and our motorcycle on a ferry sailing to the island Roatan.
 Roatan is reported to be one of the most beautiful places in Honduras with turquoise waters, great beaches and a lot of fun things to do.
-We were worried about everything filling up over the holidays so we booked reservations over the internet for a cabin on the beach.
-We were set, all we had to do is find the ferry doc and wait to set sail, no problem.
+The concern is the lodging may be filling up over the holidays so we book reservations over the internet for a cabin on the beach.
+We are set, all we have to do is find the ferry doc and wait to set sail, no problem.
 We pull into La Ceiba before noon.
 La Ceiba is the village where the ferries dock bound for Roatan.
 We find the ferry dock and locate the ferry then proceed to check in.
 When we get to the cargo area the person in charge informs us that because of the heavy cargo loads over the holidays we will not be able to transport our motorcycle to the island until after the New Year.
-I could feel myself ‘in my mind’ turning left, then right, then left again trying to figure out which way to turn to get our bike on the island.
-We were hurtin’, we had nowhere to turn.
-Heidi looked like she wanted to cry.
-We were so close but now we had to turn to plan-B, the problem is we had no plan-B.
+I feel myself ‘in my mind’ turning left, then right, then left again trying to figure out which way to turn to get our bike on the island.
+This is not good, we have nowhere to turn.
+Heidi looks like she wants to cry.
+So close but now it is on to plan-B, the problem is there is no plan-B.

 The Ride Continues……